 Student Travel Awards

-- Student must present a paper (oral or poster) at the meeting and must be the lead author, although may have other authors listed on the paper.
+- Student must present a paper at the WbS stand-alone session, the IOCongress2018 or both and must be the lead author, although may have other authors listed on the paper.

 Student Travel Awards are given on a competitive basis.
 Applications will be judged on the cover letter, statement of interest in waterbird research and abstract of the paper to be presented.